-Boris Johnson to run for UK Conservative Party leadership
+Boris Johnson wants to replace Theresa May as UK Prime Minister

 May eventually won that contest and appointed Johnson as her Foreign Secretary, but he resigned in July 2018, writing in his resignation letter that the Brexit "dream is dying, suffocated by needless self-doubt."

-Johnson has supported leaving the EU without a deal, a scenario economists have warned would have a severe financial impact.
+He has instead supported leaving the EU without a deal, a scenario economists have warned would have a severe financial impact.

-He has been a prominent figure in British politics for well over a decade, earning praise from some corners for his relaxed and bumbling persona, and criticism from others for a litany of gaffes, controversies and racially divisive comments.
+Johnson has been a prominent figure in British politics for well over a decade, earning praise from some corners for his relaxed and bumbling persona, and criticism from others for a litany of gaffes, controversies and racially divisive comments.

 He has called Africans "piccaninnies" and Papua New Guineans "cannibals," and once referred to Hillary Clinton as a "sadistic nurse in a mental hospital."
 Johnson also wrote last year that Muslim women wearing burqas resemble "letter boxes."

-An MP since 2001, Johnson will face stiff opposition in what is anticipated to be a crowded field of candidates.
-The winner will not only take control of the Conservative Party, but also become prime minister and take center stage in the chaotic and fractured Brexit process.
+First elected as an MP in 2001, Johnson will face stiff opposition in what is anticipated to be a crowded field of candidates.
+The prize will be the unenviable task of attempting to bring the complex Brexit process to a conclusion.

 Britain is currently scheduled to leave the European Union on October 31, having twice delayed its departure.